chainsofothers/chainsofothers/README.md

-check rentry for extended info
+rentry has other stuff but isnt finished

 currently fully caught up on limbus , on day 31 of lobotomy corp , and just recently got ruina :)

 my favs are meursault , faust , xichun , netzach , hod , and the nursefathers (i dont defend them they are just interesting to me)

+i am mentally ill and overprotective of meursault i will most likely hide or ignore you if you talk about being him irl or stuff like that

 typically a dry texter and blunt though i do still enjoy interactions

-nearly an adult so dont try to friend me if you are younger then 15 (you can still int briefly i just dont want to be actual friends with people way younger) i may be on 18+ sometimes for my friends but i most likely wont speak with strangers
+nearly an adult so dont try to friend me if you are younger then 15 (you can still int briefly i just dont want to be actual friends with people way younger)

-i follow anyone ive met or think are cool on this account instead of just my close friends

 ![](https://i.imgur.com/dyEpikX.png)